quii/go-http-reference-impl/README.md

 - Have a sensible separation of concerns
 - Cohesive

 You should not have code that interacts with "the outside world" in here.
-For that you put in
+For that you put them inside _adapters_.

 ### adapters

 This is where other users and systems interact with `application`.
 Think HTTP servers, message queues, databases e.t.c.

+In terms of dependency directions, adapters should have dependencies on `application`, but not the other way around.
+If you find yourself having a circular dependency between adapters and application it's likely you've mixed up concerns somehow.

 #### HTTP